Professor Anthony Richardson

 Anthony did an undergradulate degree in Mathematics and Biology at the University of Queensland, followed by an Honours degree there.
 He was awarded a PhD degree from the University of Cape Town in 1998, modelling the dynamics of marine ecosystems.
 Since 2005, Anthony has held a joint position between the School of Mathematics and Physics at UQ and CSIRO Oceans and Atmosphere, Australia’s national science provider..
 He has previously held positions at the University of Cape Town (South Africa), the University of the Western Cape (South Africa), and the Sir Alister Hardy Foundation of Ocean Science (UK).

-Anthony runs a dynamic lab at the nexus between mathematics/statistics/computation and marine ecology.
+Anthony runs a dynamic lab at the nexus between marine ecology, conservation science and mathematics.
 His focus is on using mathematical tools to better conserve biodiversity, predict impacts of climate change, and understand the functioning of marine ecosystems.
-There is a collegial atmosphere in the lab and a critical mass of researchers working on similar problems.
+If you have a background in marine ecology and are interested in applying mathematics/statistics/computational science and want to apply your skills to real-world problems, get in touch.

 Research Interests

-Using mathematical and computational tools to better conserve biodiversity.
-I am particularly interested in designing climate-smart marine protected areas at different depths in the ocean.
-And in generating global habitat maps using all biodiversity information available.
+Using computational tools to better conserve biodiversity.
+I am particularly interested in designing marine protected areas that are climate-smart, connected, allow multiple use, and benefit people.

 Using advanced statistical techniques to analyse large ecological datasets to understand the impacts of climate change and other human stresses such as ocean acidification, fishing, habitat destruction and pollution on marine systems.